 - your address

-- The answers to the questions posed above for each compound you are commenting on.
+- the answers to the questions posed above (under the heading 'Have your say') for each compound you are commenting on.

 While we prefer email, you can send your submission by post to: